-The total unrecognized compensation cost related to non-vested stock options as of December 31, 2017 is \$4.8 million, which is expected to be recognized over a weighted-average period of 1.2 years.
+The total unrecognized compensation cost related to non-vested stock options as of December 31, 2018 is \$2.4 million, which is expected to be recognized over a weighted-average period of 2.4 years.

 The Company uses a Black-Scholes option-pricing model to determine the fair value of stock-based compensation under ASC Topic 718, Stock Compensation.
-The assumptions used for employee and non-employee stock options are presented in the table below:
+The assumptions used for employee stock options granted during the year ended December 31, 2018, are presented in the table below: